alexschimel/Espresso/README.md

 ### Description

 *Espresso* is a free and open-source app to visualize and process water-column data acquired by multibeam echosounders.
-The main feature of this tool is the possibility to vertically echo-integrate water-column data so as to visualize and examine acoustic anomalies.
+The main feature of this tool is the possibility to vertically echo-integrate water-column data so as to visualize and examine acoustic anomalies "from above".

 *Espresso* uses the [CoFFee multibeam data processing toolbox](https://github.com/alexschimel/CoFFee) (hence the name).
 It is coded in [MATLAB](https://www.mathworks.com/products/matlab.html), but is also available as a standalone application that does not require a MATLAB licence (see the [Dependencies](#dependencies) and [Installing](#installing) sections).